The Dunthor Ranch

 The view to the West of the Coyote and Quinlan Mountains.

-Looking West at the Coyote and Quinlan Mountains.
+Looking West at the Coyote and Quinlan Mountains that separate this valley from the Tohono O’odham Nation to the West.

 Gunsight Mountain (4,500 ft) in the Sierrita Mountains.

 A section of the vast Diamond Bell Ranch was subdivided into housing lots in 1970 and gravel streets and signs were installed.
-Only the first phase was built out and the desert is slowly reclaiming the unused sections.
+Only the first phase was built out to include 200 homes and the desert is slowly reclaiming the unused sections.

 That’s Gunsight Mountain at the Northern end of the Sierrita Mountains and East of our lot.
 If you hiked to the top through endless cactus while keeping an eye out for rattlesnakes and looked to the East, you’d be seeing the Tucson Basin.